Institutional Master Plan

 What is an Institutional Master Plan?

-As such, the IMP allows the institutions the flexibility to plan and develop project and campus-based standards for building height and mass, parking, urban design, and neighborhood compatibility.
+As such, the Institutional Master Plan allows the institutions the flexibility to plan and develop project and campus-based standards for building height and mass, parking, urban design and neighborhood compatibility.

-Finally, the IMP provides a level of understanding to the public and the community about the potential growth of institutions and the resultant impacts.
-All institutions located in Education Medical Institutional (EMI) zoning districts are required to have a current IMP.
+Finally, Institutional Master Plans provide a level of understanding to the public and the community about the potential growth of institutions and the resultant impacts.
+All institutions located in Education Medical Institutional zoning districts are required to have a current Institutional Master Plan.

 Existing Institutional Master Plans